• Skip to primary navigation

 • Orange Zest - Try adding some orange zest to the sugar mixture

-• Pesto - For a savory spin, spread a layer of pesto
+• Pesto - For a savory spin, spread a layer of pesto.
+Also try these pesto phyllo cups!

 • Chill - It's important to chill the puff pastry palmier logs before slicing.
 Chilling makes it much easier to slice the cookies.